-Students must take written examinations in the major and minor fields.
-(Minors outside the Jacobs School of Music may not require a written examination.)
+Except as listed below, students must take written examinations in the major and minor fields.
 These examinations are prepared by the advisory committee member(s) representing the major or minor field and may be based on the content of courses taken in each field or on the background and concepts pertinent to the area.
 A failed examination may be retaken once.

-At the discretion of the minor field representative (as guided by appropriate department policy), students having music performance as a minor may substitute a 30-minute performance examination by a faculty jury or a graded recital for the written examination.
+Minors outside the Jacobs School of Music typically do not require a written examination.